catekat16/starcheck/README.md

 # Development process

 Building the MVP for Maple was my first time using SwiftUI.
 As SwiftUI is still a relatively new language, a large part of the challenges came from implementing certain methods that were not supported.
-For example, when draggint the horizontal carousel view, the ability to have the current card in view slow down and "snap" into place, rather than whizzing past at the same speed as the other cards in the carousel.
+For example, when dragging the horizontal carousel view, the ability to have the current card in view slow down and "snap" into place, rather than whizzing past at the same speed as the other cards in the carousel:

 Code snippet: